rajangdavis/osvc_ruby/README.md

 - [x] Make version default to 1.3 but an option to be set in the config class

-- [ ] Follow with next Classes (Accounts,ServiceCategories, Answers, Incidents)
+- [ ] Follow with next Classes (Accounts,ServiceCategories, Incidents)

 - [ ] Need to update QueryResults to split the queries